G28X0Y0/Velocity-App/capstone/vue/README.md

 });
 ```

 This is a feature of Vue Router called [Navigation Guards](https://router.vuejs.org/guide/advanced/navigation-guards.html).
-You may not have learned about this in class, so take some time to read through the documentation to learn what they are and how they work.

 The above code runs before each route.
 It first checks to see if the route requires authentication that is defined per route using the meta object key `requiresAuth`.